verdaccio/docker-examples/README.md

 > Feel free to contribute whether you considere any use case is relevant for the public in general.

-## Login

-If you want to login into the Verdaccio instance creating via these Docker Examples, please try:

-Username: jpicado
-Password: jpicado

 ## Examples

 The following examples aims to be demonstrative and can be either improved or updated.